Content Moderation & RLHF Services for Safer AI

 Stable and fair jobs, with total transparency on where the data comes from

-A team of Data Labelers trained, fairly paid and supported in its evolution
+A team of trained Data Labelers who are fairly paid and supported in their professional growth

-Flexible pricing by task or project, with no hidden costs or commitments
+Flexible pricing by dataset or project, with no hidden costs

-Virtuous development in Madagascar (and elsewhere) through training and local investment
+Economic development in Madagascar (and other countries) through training and local investment

 Maximum protection of your sensitive data according to the best standards